Breeze/breeze.server.net/Nuget.builds/readme.txt

 -------------------------------------------------------------------------------------

 Please visit the
-[Breezejs download](http://www.breezejs.com/documentation/download) page for more information about this package.
+[Breeze Nuget](http://breeze.github.io/doc-net/nuget-packages.html) page for more information about this package.

-Copyright 2013 IdeaBlade, Inc.
+Copyright 2012-2016 IdeaBlade, Inc.